China censures 11 officials over Shanghai New Year stampede

 On Wednesday, the Shanghai municipal government said Huangpu party boss Zhou Wei and other district officials had eaten there.
 Wang said Zhou and two others had violated the spirit of party rules against extravagance and "using public funds to eat and drink" at a New Year's countdown party.

-(Additional reporting by Jane Lanhee Lee and Adam Jourdan; Editing by Paul Tait and Michael Perry)
+(Additional reporting by Jane Lanhee Lee and Adam Jourdan; Editing by Paul Tait)